First Time Visitors

 3. Un-Churchy Spirituality

-If you want to belong in a more intentional way, we’ll invite you to a group.
-Our groups share focus on the spiritual journey.
+If you like staying anonymous, that’s okay with us.
+If you want to connect socially, we have places for that.
+If you want to be more intentional in connecting, we’ll invite you into a group.
+Our groups focus on some aspect of the spiritual journey.
 Some meditate together.
-Others read books.
-Several study the enneagram and talk about how it informs our lives.
-Some groups last a long time, others for just a few weeks.
+Others learn together.
+We study the enneagram and talk about how it informs our lives.
+Some groups last all year.
+Others for just a few weeks.

-We will invite you to explore your inner life.
+We’ll invite you to explore your inner life.